 Binghamton is one of the only Universities with three tenure-track Israel Studies faculty teaching undergraduates.
-Our unique program focuses on experiential learning, and includes a Winter-term field course in Israel.
+Our unique program focuses on experiential learning.

 The Israel Studies minor serves students with a wide range of interests and backgrounds.
 The minor complements majors in Anthropology, Arabic, Art History, Comparative Literature, Geography, History, Judaic Studies, Political Science, and Sociology.
 Students who are pre-law or pre-health, but interested in the humanities and social sciences will find a home in Israel Studies.